 Seeing your Eye Care Team

-- Your care team will be wearing a protective mask and other personal protection to reduce the risk of transmission of the Coronavirus and ensure your safety during the visit.
+- While in close proximity in the exam and testing rooms, your care team will take measures to reduce the risk of transmission of the Coronavirus during the visit.

 - Our medical equipment has been outfitted with additional protective barriers as further precautionary measures.